 Most attackers and assailants would aim at your head because this would destabilize you quickly.
 A heavy punch on the head would cause you to blink, flinch, stagger, or look away; opening the door for many subsequent blows.
 Even though looking away from an oncoming punch may seem like a safety precaution, it is the worst thing you can do.
 By looking away, you will expose yourself to more harm, as you won’t see the succeeding blows coming.

 So rather than looking away, it is advisable that you keep watch on the punches and safeguard yourself against their damage potential.
 While doing this, you should cleverly find the exact moment to launch a counterattack.
 The best time for this is when your attacker relents.
 Now, you are most probably wondering how possible it is to protect your face from an attacker’s punch and at the same time watch out for the ideal time to strike back.
 This is very easy…

-How to Defend Yourself against a Punch – The Best Self Defense Technique
+How to Defend Yourself against a Punch in 2021 – The Best Self Defense Technique

 There is this defense technique called the “Monkey Defense”, as named by Rodney King, a professional boxing trainer.
 With this technique, you can protect your face against oncoming punches and still keep watch on your attacker to know when to hit back at him.